 What is Special Interest Housing?

-Special Interest Housing are communities of students where students who share a similar interest live together.
-There are 17 communities at SEMO: Agriculture Learning Community, Arts & Media Collective, Business Learning Community, Cyberhawks Learning Community, Exploratory, Future Medical Professionals, Gender Inclusive, Honors, Military and Veterans, Pet-Friendly, Professional Pilot, Redhawk Social Advocates, SEMO Start-Ups, Sports Management Learning Community, Technology Hawks, Tomorrow’s Teachers Learning Community, and the Visual and Performing Arts (VPA).
-Each community occupies a floor or part of a floor of a residence hall, except VPA which has its own building.
+Special Interest Housing consists of communities of students where students who share a similar interest live together.
+There are 17 communities at SEMO: Agriculture Learning Community, Arts and Media Collective, Business Learning Community, College of Humanities and Social Science Community, Cyberhawks Learning Community, Exploratory Community, Future Medical Professionals, The Commons Community, Honors Community, Military and Veterans, Pet-Friendly, Professional Pilot Community, Redhawk Social Advocates, Sports Management Learning Community, Technology Hawks, Tomorrow’s Teachers Learning Community, and the Visual and Performing Arts Community (VPA).
+Each community occupies a floor or part of a floor of a residence hall, except the Visual and Performing Arts Community (VPA) which has its own building.
 So, imagine a fully immersive college experience where you share not only living spaces with your neighbors but also common interests like academic majors, professional ambitions, or life experiences.

 Benefits of Living in a Special Interest Housing Community